selecsosi/sqlalchemy-fsm/README.md

     else:
         post.publish(the_date)

+If your code needs to know the state model is currently in, you can call the is_current() function.

+    if is_current(post.delete):
+        raise Http404

 If you require some conditions to be met before changing state, use the `conditions` argument to `transition`. `conditions` must be a list of functions that take one argument, the model instance.
 The function must return either